Venki309/a10-getting-started-guide/overview.md

 **Explorers** – Discover dashboards, alerts, and monitoring features to get the most out of the platform.

 ## With A10 Control, you can:
-- Monitor network traffic and device health
+- Monitor network traffic and device health.
-- Detect and resolve issues quickly
+- Detect and resolve issues quickly.
-- Provides insights to keep the network secure, fast, and reliable
+- Provides insights to keep the network secure, fast, and reliable.

 ## A10 GUI image
 > [!image]